expns-tracker/MediSync/README.md

 ### User Interface Showcase

-Below is a walkthrough of the MediSync user interface, highlighting the tailored experiences for different roles within the system:
+Below is a walkthrough of the MediSync user interface:

 #### 1. Landing Page & Authentication
 * **Landing Page**: The public-facing entry point of the application, providing an overview of hospital services and a call-to-action for new patients to register or log in.
   ![Landing Page](/screenshots/landing%20page.png)
-* **Login**: A secure authentication portal utilizing JWTs.
+* **Login**: An authentication portal utilizing JWTs.
 Based on their credentials, the system automatically routes the user to their designated dashboard (Admin, Doctor, or Patient).
   ![Login](/screenshots/login.png)

 #### 2. Admin Experience
-Administrators have a bird's-eye view of the hospital's operations and full control over master data.
+Administrators have an overview of the hospital's operations and control over master data.
 * **Admin Dashboard**: The central hub for administrators, offering quick links to manage different entities like departments, schedules, and staff.
   ![Admin Dashboard](/screenshots/admin%20dashboard.png)
 * **Admin Analytics**: Visualizations and key metrics generated by the reporting microservice, allowing administrators to monitor hospital activity and appointment trends.